Wednesday, December 06, 2017

 Contradictions

-When working in China, I often got the question how I could “support” such a regime by living there.
+When working in China, I was often asked how I could “support” such a regime by living there.
 While I understood where that question was coming from, my answer has always been that more engagement is better than less.
-As long as one avoided certain delicate topics such as Tibet or the Falun Gong movement, I was in fact surprised by how open both the Chinese students and the other faculty members were about the dysfunctionality of authoritarianism.
+As long as one avoided certain sensitive topics such as Tibet or the Falun Gong movement, I was in fact surprised by how open both Chinese students and fellow faculty members were about the dysfunctionality of authoritarianism.

-Now as I find myself writing about Russia (and wanting to travel there), similar questions have returned.
-However, far from discouraging me, they have made me even more convinced about the need for new positive narratives about Russia’s role in the world.
-Otherwise, just like at a preschool, if one kid is seen as a troublemaker, that may quickly become the only role that kid knows how to play.
+Now, as I find myself writing about Russia (and wanting to travel there), similar questions have returned.
+However, far from discouraging me, they have made me even more convinced of the need for new, more positive narratives about Russia’s role in the world.
+Otherwise, just like in a preschool, if one child is seen as a troublemaker, that may quickly become the only role that child knows how to play.

 Labels: , , ,